jlapeyre/Symata.jl/README.md

 *Note*: `SJulia` depends on the Julia [`SymPy`](https://github.com/jverzani/SymPy.jl) module.
 Currently, if you don't have `SymPy` installed, you must comment out the last two lines loading code in `src/SJulia.jl`.
-But, the dependence on SyPy will increase greatly in the short and medium term.
+But, the dependence on SymPy will increase greatly in the short and medium term.

 SJulia is not a registered module, so it cannot be installed via `Pkg.add`.